Italy–Switzerland border: Campione d'Italia

 Campione d'Italia is a comune of the Province of Como in the Lombardy region of Italy and an exclave surrounded by the Swiss canton of Ticino.
 At its closest, the exclave is less than 1 km from the rest of Italy, but the intervening mountainous terrain requires a journey by road of over 14 km to reach the nearest Italian town, Lanzo d'Intelvi, and over 28 km to reach the city of Como.

 The entire territory of the Italian village was de facto included in the Swiss Customs Area as per a unilateral decision by the Swiss authorities.
 Being an exclave of Italy, it is not possible to reach the territory without crossing either Swiss territory or waters.
 On 1 January 2020, Campione and the Italian waters of Lake Lugano became part of the European Customs Union and a customs border crossing and check points were established.

+Transportation

+As of the December 2023 timetable change cross-border services between Italy and Switzerland exist on the following railway lines (from West to East):